tfurtado/candysort/README.md

 > Sua tarefa consiste na modelagem e desenvolvimento de um serviço de ordenação
 > e filtragem de candidatos de uma prova.

-It's name (pun intended) was set upon the sweet qualities that some candidates exhibit, specially [this one](http://github.com/tfurtado).
-In portuguese one could say they are "uns doces" ;-)
+It is named upon an intended pun on the sweet qualities that some candidates exhibit, specially [this one](http://github.com/tfurtado).
+In portuguese one could say candidates are "uns doces" ;-)

 ## Dependencies
 - [PHP](http://php.net/) version >= 5.4.0